superwise-ai/elemeta/docs/how_to_guides/index.rst

 ================
 How to Guides
 ================
-There are a variety of both out-of-the-box and custom metadata extractors found in the library.
+There are a variety of both out-of-the-box and custom metafeature extractors found in the library.

 .. toctree::
    :maxdepth: 1